 Abdullah (RA) here was not doing anything wrong here; instead, he was striving towards worshiping Allah as much as he could.

 However, the Prophet (SAW) advised him against this.
-Islam is about balance between dunya and deen.
+Islam is about the balance between Dunya and deen.
 Allah (SWT) does not ask us to stand all night in prayer and fast all day.
 Allah wants us to work and seek His bounty.
 The challenge is whether we will remember Him in our journey or forget Him.
 This is why it is essential that a Muslim incorporate a productive routine into his/her schedule.

 It should be centered around the five daily prayers, and it should include enough time for one to take a break from his/her busy life and call to Allah (SWT).
 All we need is a minimum of ten minutes to do this.
-A productive routine will keep one well centered and balanced, such that they are able to hold fast to the worship of Allah and earn pleasure from the Dunyah.
+A productive routine will keep one well centered and balanced, such that they are able to hold fast to the worship of Allah and earn pleasure from the Dunya.

 May Allah (SWT) forgive us and grant us productivity in all aspects of life.
 Ameen.